Digital Marketing Funnel: Nurture your audience online in 5 steps.

 A digital marketing funnel is based on exactly that – the marketing funnel – where ads are strategically served to an audience based on what stage they’re at in their client or customer journey.

 The reality is that the online world is a saturated and noisy space for businesses to advertise, forcing us marketers to be clever and strategic in our approach and messaging.
-Audiences are savvier than ever and expect to be served information that is relevant and valuable to them, and they want to see this information on their terms.
+Audiences are more intelligent and sophisticated, and expect to be served information that is relevant and valuable to them, and they want to see this information on their terms.
 Digital marketing funnels allow you to be in the right place at the right time and work hard to nurture an engaged audience, ultimately resulting in more qualified leads or an increase in sales as your potential customers are “funneled” into actual customers.

 Stages of a digital marketing funnel